vivesweb/printable_labels_pdf/README.md

  - 125 pages created in 18 seconds

 * See the original pdf created for benchmark here: https://github.com/vivesweb/printable_labels_pdf/blob/main/pritable_labels_pdf.pdf

+In a simple Raspberry PI b 2 i get with the same config, with 999 labels, done in 2 minutes and 28 seconds :sweat_smile:

  **Of course.
 You can use it freely :vulcan_salute::alien:**